Testing people for coronavirus is a key part of the government's plan to tackle the pandemic.

 Testing can help the government try to track how many cases of the virus there are.

-That's important because it means they can monitor the virus, compare it to other countries, and assess how much action they might need to take.
+That's important because it means they can monitor the virus, and decide how much action they might need to take.

-Countries such as South Korea and Germany have had fewer cases of coronavirus than the UK and a big reason given for this is that they both tested far more widely than the UK has.
+For example, countries such as South Korea and Germany have had fewer cases of coronavirus than the UK and a big reason given for this is that they both tested far more widely than the UK - so they were able to take action using information from testing.

 Both also acted very quickly when the virus was first spreading to stockpile kits and make more labs available for testing.